-It is recommended to use the Erinome-II evaluation kit [?] and WENSS PC tool for putting the GNSS module into operation.
-Passive and active antenna options are available for antenna connection.
+It is recommended to use the Erinome-I evaluation kit [?] and WENSS PC tool [?] for putting the GNSS module into operation.
 Please refer to the evaluation board [?] and WENSS PC tool user manual for detailed information.

-Figure 6: Erinome-II - Quick start setup (passive antenna)
+Figure 6: Erinome-I (Quick start setup)